luiscabrera77/team-profile-generator/README.md

 - [Questions](#questions)

 ## Installation
-Download code, run "init npm" in the terminal, then "npm install inquirer" and "npm install jest".
+Download code, run "npm init" in the terminal, then "npm install inquirer" and "npm install jest".

 ## Usage
 The application can be invoked by using the command "node index" from terminal.